davide-giacomini/FPGA_Orbit_Propagation/README.md

     <img src="readme-assets/vivado-block-design.png" height="250">
 </p>

-More information about recreating my project can be found in my thesis, TODO here.
+More information about recreating my project can be found in [my thesis](manuscript/Thesis.pdf).

 After integrating the block design, you can run the synthesis, the implementation and finally generate the bitstream, which will be used as an overlay.